When does the 2023 programme launch?

 What if I buy a ticket to a performance and then find I can’t go?

 Sorry but we can’t offer refunds.
-If you find you can’t go then either try and pass your ticket to a friend or relative, or you can use our ticket exchange board which will be situated in the foyer of the Lake Wanaka Centre from Friday 31 March.
+If you find you can’t go then either try and pass your ticket to a friend or relative, or you can use our Ticket Exchange Board which will be situated in the foyer of the Lake Wanaka Centre from Friday, March 29.

 How does the Ticket Exchange Board operate?

 Come along to the foyer at the Lake Wanaka Centre from Friday, March 29 and if you have a ticket to sell complete a card with your name and phone number and which tickets you have available.
 If you are looking for tickets for a particular performance, then you can full in a card too.
 You can then make your own personal transactions.

 Are there any reserved seats?